TommyPhelps/JS-Adventures/README.md

 solidify the fundamentals for me.
 I am getting a lot better at CSS and Javascript this way.
 I can feel myself learning a lot more already.
 I am excited for my future projects!

+## Adventure 5: Goggle

+### Summary

+This was a great project to reinforce the skills I've aquired so far.
+I have enjoyed the process of styling this page to replicate Google.
+I actually got to do some work in Affinity Photo which was fun!
+This project was an absolute blast the whole way through and I enjoyed every second of it!